-The total width in practical cases is composed of the width of the Bus Coupler, the KL9010 Bus End Terminal and the width of the bus terminals in use.
-Depending on function, the Bus Terminals are 12 mm or 24 mm wide.
-The front wiring increases the total height of 68 mm by about 5 mm to 10 mm, depending on the wire thickness.
+The total width in practical cases is composed of the width of the Bus Coupler, the width of the bus terminals in use and the KL9010 Bus End Terminal.
+Depending on function, the Bus Terminals are 12 or 24 mm wide.
+The front wiring increases the total height of 68 mm by about 5 to 10 mm, depending on the wire thickness.